Growth differentiation factor 9: Synergistic Interaction

-Bone morphogenic protein 15 (BMP15) is highly expressed in the oocyte and the surrounding follicular cells contributing greatly to folliculogenesis and oogenesis.
+Bone morphogenetic protein 15 (BMP15) is highly expressed in the oocyte and the surrounding follicular cells contributing greatly to folliculogenesis and oogenesis.
 Like GDF9, BMP15 belongs to the TGF-β superfamily.
 Differences in the synergistic action of BMP15 and GDF9 appear to be species dependent.
 BMP15 and GDF9 act in an additive manner to increase mitotic proliferation in sheep granulosa cells, although the same effect is not observed in bovine granulosa cells.
 The silencing of ‘’Bmp15’’ in mice results in partial fertility but normal histological appearance of the ovary.
 Although, when this is combined with the silencing of one allele of ‘’Gdf9’’, mice are completely infertile due to insufficient folliculogenesis and altered cumulus cell morphology.
 Mice with this genome also fail to release oocytes resulting in trapped oocytes in the corpus lutea.
 This phenotype is absent in ‘’Gdf9’’ silenced mice and only present a small population of ‘’Bmp15’’ silenced mice.
 This reveals the synergistic relationship of GDF9 and BMP15 whereby the silencing of both genes results in more severe outcome then either of the genes alone.
 It is thought that any co operative effects of GDF9 and BMP15 are modulated through the BMPRII receptor.

 GDF9 plays an important role in the development of primary follicles in the ovary.
 It has a critical role in granulosa cell and theca cell growth, as well as in differentiation and maturation of the oocyte.

 GDF9 has been connected to differences in ovulation rate and in premature cessation of ovary function, therefore has a significant role in fertility.

 The cell surface receptor through which GDF9 generates a signal is the bone morphogenetic protein type II receptor (BMPR2).